 How about spending weekends with your family in Bear Creek Lake Park?
 Sounds amazing, right?
 But if you’re not familiar with all the activities of the park, well, then let us help you with fun activities in Bear Creek Lake Park.

 Located in the Cumberland State Forest in central Virginia, Bear Creek Lake Park is just a little more than an hour’s drive west of Richmond.
 A getaway like this is perfect for an outdoor enthusiast.
-Three lakes make up the amazing scenery between Lakewood and Morrison in the foothills and that are Bear Creek Lake, Big Soda Lake, and Little Soda Lake.
+Three lakes make up the amazing scenery between Lakewood and Morrison in the foothills: Bear Creek Lake, Big Soda Lake, and Little Soda Lake.

-Fun fact about the dams of the park: to protect the Denver area from floods, the Bear Creek Dam was the last of the three dams that were built in 1982.
+Fun fact about the park’s dams: to protect the Denver area from floods, the Bear Creek Dam was the last of the three dams built in 1982.
 With its well-named Bear Creek Lake, it is a surprisingly big park.
 Also, the lake was the inspiration for the park’s name.

-There are several activities available on this 40-acre lake, including a boat launch, fishing pier, boat or paddle boarding rentals, and also a swimming beach near the activities centre.
-There is also a conference centre, an archery range, cabins, camping, picnicking, and a picnic area.
+Several activities are available on this 40-acre lake, including a boat launch, fishing pier, boat or paddle boarding rentals, and a swimming beach near the activities center.
+There is also a conference center, an archery range, cabins, camping, picnicking, and a picnic area.
 Guests can also explore the park’s trails and access the 16,000-acre Cumberland State Forest adjacent to the park, including the Cumberland Multi-use Trail.
 This 14-mile trail hosts many activities, including hiking, biking, and horseback riding.

 Also, you do not have to worry about Wi-Fi.
-The service is available year-round throughout the campground and at the cabin area’s maintenance building, which is located next to ample parking spaces.
+The service is available year-round throughout the campground and at the cabin area’s maintenance building, next to ample parking spaces.